eranshapira/webpack-branch-versions/README.md

 This article introduces a software development paradigm, which has been implemented and used on Verizon Media Group's Video syndication teams for the past 3 years.

-_Branch versions_ allow stakeholders to test and verify different code variants without affecting production.
+_Branch versions_ allows stakeholders to test and verify different code variants without affecting production.

 On our teams, every code change, creates a branch version which allows product managers, QA teams and different customers to test and verify changes, without merging it to master.